RPS Audience Fund

 Please do not send any supplementary written documents or other materials with your film.
 We do not expect any budget detail at this stage, but you should either within the film or when emailing it simply specify if your interest lies with one of the larger or smaller grants.

-Once all films have been reviewed, a number of shortlisted applicants will be contacted by mid-January and asked to prepare a more detailed written project outline of a few pages to submit by 11am on Monday 2 March 2020.
+Once all films have been reviewed, a number of shortlisted applicants will be contacted by Friday 17 January 2020 and asked to prepare a more detailed written project outline of a few pages to submit by 11am on Monday 2 March 2020.
 This will entail more specific information including a timeline with key phases and milestones in its two-to-three year span, a provisional budget, and details of how you would measure the success of your initiative.

 Decisions will be made in March 2020 and shortlisted applicants notified of the outcome by the end of the month.
 It is expected that in April 2020 the recipients of the fund will be publically announced.